bath-bcss/Technical-Labs/docs/Unix_Shell.md

 You can then change users by using the `su` command followed by the user you want to switch to.
 "root" is the super user in Unix and so has all privileges.
 You shouldn't work as "root", because you might do something destructive by accident.
-The shell makes it clear you're root as the `$` is replaced by a `#`, and the prompt may change also.
+The shell makes it clear you're root as the `$` is replaced by a `#`, and the prompt may change as well.

 ![WhoCommand](Assets/Unix_Shell/suCommand.png)

-If you want to run just one command as the `root` user (a very common occurence), you can use the `sudo` command (short for "super user do") followed by the command you want to run.
+If you want to run just one command as the `root` user (a very common occurrence), you can use the `sudo` command (short for "super user do") followed by the command you want to run.
 This will normally prompt you for an administrator's password or the root user password.